frontBOI/mondial-relay/README.md

 const { rawResponse, isSandbox, sendingNumber, etiquetteLink } = data
 ```

-To try this function, you can fill the `Login` and `Password` fields in `/examples/createShipment.ts` and then run `npm run demo:create_shipment` to see it in action.
+To try this function, fill the `Login` and `Password` fields in `/examples/createShipment.ts` with your own keys, then run `npm run demo:create_shipment` to test for your environment.

 ### API v1 👴🏼

-These are all the functions made available in the Mondial Relay's API v1, using SOAP.
+These are all the functions made available by the Mondial Relay's API v1, using SOAP.
 Here is an exhaustive list of the actions you can trigger using this library:

 - `getLabels`: get labels